misawsneto/wordrails/war/src/main/webapp/bower_components/screenfull/readme.md

 # screenfull.js

 > Simple wrapper for cross-browser usage of the JavaScript [Fullscreen API](https://developer.mozilla.org/en/DOM/Using_full-screen_mode), which lets you bring the page or any element into fullscreen.
-Smoothens out the browser implementation differences, so you don't have to.
+Smoothens out the browser implementation differences, so you don't have too.

 ### [Demo](http://sindresorhus.com/screenfull.js)